cambridge-cares/TheWorldAvatar/Agents/FilterAgent/README.md

 The purpose of this is to provide an endpoint to be used by filtering within the visualization but might have other applications.

 ## Deployment
-This agent requires to be spun up inside a stack.
-Read the [stack manager documentation](../../Deploy/stacks/dynamic/stack-manager/README.md) for instructions on how to do this, the service config can be found [here](./filter-agent.json).
-Something similar to the follow stack config will be needed.
+This agent must be spun up as part of a stack deployment workflow.
+Before spinning up the stack, place the [service config] (./filter-agent.json) into the stack-manager's `./input/config/services` directory.
+The stack configuration is similar to the following snippet:

 ```json
 {